 More often than not, Rebel Retiree and I spend time together.
 We grocery shop, enjoy outdoor recreation, have long conversations, and so on.
 This is how we’ve been since we were newlyweds.

 I remember making weekly shopping trips for work snacks, when a clerk announced, “Here come the lovebirds”.
-Hearing that made me feel special.
+Hearing that made me feel special, and admittedly a little self-satisfied.

 Being together builds a strong, loving bond, but it’s also important to respect each other’s space.